connexcs/docs/card-management.md

   ![alt text][pcard-4]

-9. Click Upload> Upload> browse and select the rate card file
+9. Click Upload> browse and select the rate card file

   ![alt text][pcard-5]

+10. Map the rate card fields against the system fields

   ![alt text][pcard-6]

-10. Map the rate card fields against the system fields

-11. Click on Import to card and select the provider card & click save
+11. Click on Upload to provider rate card.

-12. After the card is sucessfully imported another notification will be displayed.
+12. You will get notification as shown in figure.

+![alt text][pcard-7]

 ## NPA-NXX Customer Rate Card Upload